Fortnite Save the World: Conception

 Fortnites development was spread among several of Epic's satellite studios, and was also co-developed by the Polish studio People Can Fly, which had worked with Epic previously on earlier games, and had been fully acquired by Epic sometime in 2012.
-People Can Fly were briefly renamed Epic Games Poland in 2013 as to align with Epic's other studios.
+People Can Fly were briefly renamed Epic Games Poland in 2013 to align with Epic's other studios.
 By March 2014, there were about 90 developers working on the game.
 People Can Fly later returned to being an independent studio and their own name in 2015, but continued to help Epic with Fortnites development.